Whittemore-Durgin Stained Glass Supplies, 825 Market St., Rockland MA 02370

 One day in 1965, a student from Massachusetts College of Art requested some pieces of glass for an art project.
 Dad immediately packaged up some glass from Mr. McClair's scrap glass bucket that had been destined for the trash bin, sold it to the student as "stained glass remnants" -- and the rest, as they say, is history.

-Mom and Dad placed a one-inch ad in Yankee Magazine, and enlisted my siblings, my cousins, and several of their friends (and eventually even me, as a small child) to wrap glass in newspaper, coil up lead and solder, add some instructions, and package it all up into shipping boxes.
+Mom and Dad placed a one-inch ad in Yankee Magazine, and enlisted my siblings, my cousins, and several of their friends (and eventually even me, as a small child) to wrap glass in newspaper, coil up lead and solder, add some instructions, and package it all up as the Stained Glass Starter Kit.
 Whittemore-Durgin Stained Glass Supplies was born!
 More ads were placed, and requests for supplies came in from far and wide.
-To this day you can see the envelopes on display in our front foyer with stamps from all over the world.
+To this day you can see the envelopes on display in our front foyer from all over the world.

 Because these supplies had only been available to professional stained glass craftspeople, the pent-up demand caused Whittemore-Durgin to grow very quickly.
 The business spilled over into the basement of our house, then to a small building in Hanover.
 In 1971 we moved to our current 13,000 square foot location in Rockland.